 During your consultation with our surgeon at our London-based clinic near Harley Street, a full medical history will be taken to uncover any allergies, medication administration or other issues which might be unsuitable for surgery.
 You will also outline a strict preparation plan for you to follow prior to your surgery, however, in general terms:

-- In the 6 weeks leading up to the procedure, all patients are advised to avoid all forms of nicotine and alcohol.
+- In the 6 weeks leading up to the procedure, all patients are advised to avoid all forms of nicotine.

 - In the week before the procedure patients are advised to avoid taking any Non-steroidal anti-inflammatory drugs (NSAIDs), including among others, Ibuprofen, naproxen and high-dose Aspirin